gtianyi/metaReasoningRealTimePlanning/README.md

-# Project Name
+# Metareasoing for Realtime Search

-## Welcome to <Project Name> project!
+## Welcome to Metareasoing for Realtime Search project!
-The purpose of the project is to implement several commitment strategy for real-time search algorithms and run benchmark with classical search domains such as Grid Pathfinding, Sliding Tiles, and Pancakes.
+The purpose of the project is to implement several commitment strategies for real-time search algorithms and run benchmark with classical search domains such as Grid Pathfinding, Sliding Tiles, and Pancakes.

 ## Prerequisites
 We use `clang` ecosystem to compile and develop the codebase.
 You can install necessary components by running